microsoft/AcademicContent/Workshop/14. LUIS (Draft)/LUIS HOL.md

 The following are required to complete this hands-on lab:

 - An active Microsoft account.
-If you don't have one, [sign up for an account](https://signup.microsoft.com)
+If you don't have one, [sign up for a free trial](http://aka.ms/WATK-FreeTrial).
 - Microsoft [Visual Studio Code](http://code.visualstudio.com) version 1.7.0 or higher
-- Either Internet Explorer or [Google Chrome](https://www.google.com/chrome/)
+- Internet Explorer 10 or higher or [Google Chrome](https://www.google.com/chrome/)

 ---